RememberOfLife/mirabel/README.md

 * lobbies for hidden info / random move games could provide functionality to make their outcomes and playout provably fair
   * https://crypto.stackexchange.com/questions/99927/provably-fair-card-deck-used-by-client-and-server
 * maybe put default metagui shortcuts somewhere else, this way frontends arent blocked as much from using ctrl
-* ??? is the offline server even required? events are mirrored and the client holds all state for itself aswell anyway
-* server supports a single lobby mode, this could also act as the offline server
+* server supports a single lobby mode
 * clientconfig and serverconfig struct to hold things like the palette and configurable settings + their defaults
 * logging wrapper functions for the server so that the offline server logs into the corresponding metagui logger, but the standalone one logs to stdout
   * do debug log statements get a macro? feels like they bloat performance at runtime otherwise